linode/docs/docs/platform/block-storage/boot-from-block-storage-volume.md

 3. Boot the Linode.

 The Linode should boot normally from the Block Storage Volume.
-Keep in mind that Block Storage might not be as fast as the SSD disks and performance may be affected.
+Keep in mind that Block Storage may not be as fast as the SSD disks and performance may be affected.
 Check the Lish console for status updates.